 Alfalfa and clover.
 Established grass will be damaged.
 Pursuit gives excellent control of pennycress, pigweed, Russian thistle, and nightshade.
-It also controls non-ALS kochia, cocklebur, and sunflower.
-Established dandelion, cheatgrass, sandbur, quackgrass, Canada thistle, and field bindweed are not satisfactorily controlled; however, considerable early-season growth suppression of established dandelion plants has been noted in SDSU tests.
-Flower development is prevented.
+Imazethapyr products will control cocklebur, kochia, and sunflower if the populations are not resistant to ALS-inhibiting herbicides.
+Established dandelion, downy brome (cheatgrass), sandbur, quackgrass, Canada thistle, and field bindweed are not satisfactorily controlled.
+Considerable early-season growth and flower suppression of established dandelion plants has been noted in SDSU tests.